spring-io/dataflow.spring.io/content/documentation/pages/6-recipes/3-kafka/1-ext-kafka-cluster-cf.md

 When the `time` and `log` applications are successfully deployed and started in Cloud Foundry, they should automatically connect to the configured external Kafka cluster.

-You can verify the connection credentials by accessing `time` or `log`'s `/configprops` actuator endpoints.
+You can verify the connection credentials by accessing the `/configprops` of the `time` or `log` actuator endpoints.
-Likewise, you will also see the connection credentials printed in the app logs.
+Likewise, you can also see the connection credentials printed in the app logs.

 ### Explicit Stream-level Kafka Connection Configuration

-Alternatively, if you intend to deploy only a particular stream with external Kafka connection credentials, you can do so when deploying a stream with explicit overrides.
+Alternatively, if you intend to deploy only a particular stream with external Kafka connection credentials, you can do so when deploying a stream with explicit overrides:

 ```bash
 dataflow:>stream create fooz --definition "time | log"